vjelic/TheRock-glog-fork/docs/development/development_guide.md

 If you blow away the entire component build directory, you may need to reconfigure the super-project (i.e. `cmake .` in the super-project build directory).

+The following special targets are added to every sub-project:

+- `therock-touch`: Deletes the `stage.stamp` file for the project, causing any future super-project build to see the project as out of date and in need of staging-install.
+This is added as `ALL` so that normal builds within the project (i.e. `ninja`) will leave the sub-project in an out of date state.
+- `therock-dist`: Deletes the `build.stmap` file, indicating that the project needs to be rebuilt and re-installed.
+Then invokes `{project}+dist` in the super-project so that all artifacts and distributions that depend on this project are updated.
+In most cases, for incremental rebuild, `ninja therock-dist` should be all you need to ensure that the results of your build make it into the super-project `build/dist` and `build/artifacts` directory.

 ### Option 2: Drive from the super-project

 If not doing deep development on the component, it is often effective to just use the targets exposed for each component at in the super-project and never touch the component build directory.